jyotsnatiwary/Eye-controlled-wheelchair/README.md

 x-y coordinates of each area of interest on the stimulus monitor.
 Several dependent measures can be obtained from this input stream, including patterns of fixation, saccades (that is, the rapid eye movements between fixations), and pupil dilation.

-● Eye movement can be regarded as a pivotal real-time input medium for humancomputer communication, which is especially important for people with physical disability.
+*Eye movement can be regarded as a pivotal real-time input medium for humancomputer communication, which is especially important for people with physical disability.
 The proposed system focuses on providing a simple and convenient interactive mode by only using user's eye.
-● We shall be using eye tracking primarily for mouse controlling.
+* We shall be using eye tracking primarily for mouse controlling.
 Our goal is to achieve basic mouse activity and traversal just by using eye movements.
 It includes, Scrolling, Cursor Traversal and Clicking (Left and right).
-● Project Components:
+* Project Components:
-⮚ Python
+1. Python
-⮚ OpenCV
+2. OpenCV
-⮚ NumPy
+3. NumPy
-⮚ Webcam
+4. Webcam
-● In recent years, with the development of better and cheaper components for eye gaze interaction, low-cost eye trackers have been produced by several high-profile companies, such as Tobii's EyeX tracker, Gaze Point’s GP3 tracker, and the Eye Tribe Tracker.
+* In recent years, with the development of better and cheaper components for eye gaze interaction, low-cost eye trackers have been produced by several high-profile companies, such as Tobii's EyeX tracker, Gaze Point’s GP3 tracker, and the Eye Tribe Tracker.
 As eye tracking gear gets cheaper, new applications with the concept of